nicoveraz/tflite-micro-arduino-examples-t4/README.md

 # TensorFlow Lite Micro Library for Arduino

+## Support for Teensy 4.0 board on speech example

 This repository has the code (including examples) needed to use Tensorflow Lite Micro on an Arduino.

 ## Table of contents